30×30 Health Systems Initiative Commitment Makers

 • Health Information Systems

-• To support all 41 CHASL faith-based member facilities to collect service delivery data and to integrate this data into the government’s District Health Information Software (DHIS2) efforts.
+• To support all 41 CHASL faith-based member facilities in collecting service delivery data and integrating this data into the government’s District Health Information Software (DHIS2) efforts.
 This support will include ensuring access to DHIS2 registers at facilities and training on register use.
 In addition, they will work with facilities in understanding and analyzing data to improve service delivery.

 • Health Workforce